hoelzl/clx/README.md

     python -m pip install  clx-cli
     python -m pip install  clx-faststream-backend

-Before using the clx conversion, you have to start up a RabbitMQ queue, e.g. using Docker:
+Before using the clx conversion, you have to start up RabbitMQ using Docker-compose (Version 2):

-    docker run -p 5672:5672 rabbitmq:latest
+    docker compose up

 ## Useless Information